 Motivation of this work

-Inspecting marine infrastructures such as dams, ports, marine gas/oil platforms and piping systems became an important task of marine operations in the XXI century.
+Inspecting marine infrastructures such as dams, ports, marine gas/oil platforms, and piping systems have become important marine operations in the 21st century.
 Underwater system systems require frequent inspection and replacement subsea components.
-Given that divers my work only at limited depth and limited time and taking into account the potential risk of underwater labor, remotely operated underwater vehicles (ROVs) and autonomous underwater vehicles (AUVs) are considered as a potentially important instrument for sea exploration (Griffiths, 2002. ).
-Offshore oil and gas installations are presently serviced mainly by remotely operated vehicles (ROVs), receiving power through a cable which connects a ROV with the operating center.
-The long tether is not simple to operate especially for large depths.
-That motivated using of autonomous underwater vehicles (AUVs).
-Nowadays AUVs are frequently named as robots and the entire field of related to AUVs manufacturing and exploiting as robotics.
-In fact AUVs are nothing more than unmanned automated submarines guided my more sophisticated autopilots than earlier.
-AUVs are currently used for scientific survey tasks, oceanographic sampling, underwater archeology, under-ice survey, mine detection and landing site survey.
+Given that divers may work only at limited depths and for a limited time and considering the potential risk of underwater labor, remotely operated underwater vehicles (ROVs) and autonomous underwater vehicles (AUVs) are considered potentially important instruments for sea exploration (Griffiths, 2002. ).
+Offshore oil and gas installations are presently serviced mainly by remotely operated vehicles (ROVs) that receive power through a cable that connects an ROV with the operating center.
+The long tether is not simple to operate, especially for large depths, motivating the use of autonomous underwater vehicles (AUVs).
+Nowadays, AUVs are frequently named as robots, and the entire field related to the manufacturing and exploiting of AUVs is robotics.
+In fact, AUVs are nothing more than unmanned automated submarines and are always becoming more and more sophisticated.
+AUVs are currently used for scientific survey tasks, oceanographic sampling, underwater archeology, under-ice survey, mine detection, and landing site survey.
 Today, approximately 200 AUVs are operational.
-Although many of them are still experimental, the progress in design and use of AUV is rapid.
-In order to navigate without collision in a complex sea environment, near other moving and nonmoving objects, an AUV has to be able to detect them, to estimate the distance to them, and to avoid collision with them and to reconstruct their form.
-To create an image of an inspected objects a ROV/AUV are typically equipped with sonars and/or photo cameras.
-Although a considerable progress was achieved in developing underwater cameras and the related software for processing of digital images (Kocak et al., 2008) vision in murky or deep water with low illumination is still much less effective than that in air.
-So far, sonars serve as a primary tool for underwater navigation (Paull et al., 2014).
+Although many of them are still experimental, the progress in the design and the use of AUVs is rapid.
+In order to navigate without collision in a complex sea environment near other moving and nonmoving objects, an AUV must be able to detect them, to estimate the distance to them, and to avoid collision with them and to reconstruct their form.
+To create an image of an inspected objects, ROVs/AUVs are typically equipped with sonars and/or photo cameras.
+Although considerable progress has been achieved in developing underwater cameras, the related software for the processing of digital images (Kocak et al., 2008) vision in murky or deep water with low illumination is still much less effective than that in the air.
+Thus far, sonars serve as a primary tool for underwater navigation (Paull et al., 2014).

 However, in sonars of AUV also have limitations.
-Due to the wide beam frequently used in sonars their directional resolution may be insufficient for certain purposes of decocting and recognizing objects.
-For instance, because of specular reflection of the acoustic wave send to a smooth plane surface at oblique angles of incidence, the reflected signal does not returns to the transmitter.
-That makes an object consisting on plane surfaces invisible for an AUV.
-In a domains of complex geometry, the multiple reflection can produce images of non-existing objects.
+Due to the wide beam frequently used in sonars, their directional resolution may be insufficient for certain purposes of decocting and recognizing objects.
+For instance, because of the specular reflection of the acoustic wave sent to a smooth plane surface at oblique angles of incidence, the reflected signal does not return to the transmitter, making an object with planar surfaces invisible for an AUV.
+In addition, in domains of complex geometry, the multiple reflections can produce images of non-existing objects.

-In this context marine engineers are interested in a technology of detecting underwater objects by AUVs beside of using optical or acoustic means.
-Do such alternative methods already exist?
-Nature gives a seemingly positive answer to this question.
+In this context, marine engineers are interested in studying technologies of detecting underwater objects by AUVs that do not use optical or acoustic means.
+Nature seems to indicate that these means exist, but it is still unclear how to harness this technology and means.

 How do fish detect objects in water without using vision ?